 In interpreting the graphs it is important to bear in mind the percentages are not based on equivalent sample sizes.
-In particular, the sample size of one group (consultant/private company) at

-27 is considerably larger than the others, and HEIs and subject associations at 4 each is smaller than the others (see Appendix D: Sample size and distribution).
+In particular, the sample size of one group (consultant/private company), at 27 is considerably larger than the others, and the sample size of schools at 2, and HEIs and subject associations at 4 each, smaller than the others (see Appendix E: Sample size and distribution).
 In addition, we included two schools in the provider sample, and report on our findings for this provision below.

-We have described here the outcomes for our sample of provision being advertised on the TDA CPD database for each provider type.
+What we describe here are the outcomes for our sample of provision being advertised on the TDA CPD database for each provider type.
 We have no knowledge of how representative provision on the TDA CPD database is of the pattern of provision nationally.